nicolaiskogheim/somegitconflicts/README.md

 3. `git merge <branch name>` to merge in changes from the feature branch into master
 4. Solve the conflict! :)

-All the folders will contain a README.md, which you should take a look at.
+All the folders will contain a README.md, which you should take a look at, and an init-script, which you must run to set up the exercise.
+Please read the section called "Windows users read this" if you use Windows.
-Where it is sufficient with one file to demonstrate some aspect, the folder will only contain a `conflicted.txt` file.
-Other folders contain more files and folders.

 ## Folder overview